stairch/tools/README.md

 # tools

-Some custom software tools to make the life for a member in the STAIR board easier.
+Some custom software tools, that make the life of a member of the STAIR team easier.